Kirkirillka/GPS_Android/README.md

 ## How to use
 1. clone the repository
 2. import to Android Studio
-3. establish connection MQTT brocker
+3. establish connection MQTT broker
-4. launch on virtual or wirely connected device
+4. launch on virtual or a real device, they must be connected over wifi network.